zaldre/blog/content/posts/gateway.md

 {{< code "gateway/envoy-helm.yml" "yaml" >}}

 This deploys Envoy Gateway v1.6.0 into the `envoy-gateway-system` namespace.
-The Helm chart handles all the heavy lifting, deploying the controller, setting up RBAC, and managing the lifecycle.
-This also installs the Gateway API CRD's which at the time of writing are not installed in the cluster by default.
+The Helm chart handles all the heavy lifting - deploying the controller, setting up RBAC, and managing the lifecycle.
+This also installs the Gateway API CRDs, which at the time of writing are not installed in the cluster by default.

 ### Setting up the Gateway ###